mholling/nswtopo/sources/nsw/README.markdown

         high: 70  # default is 100

 (This would map 30% or lighter foliage to white and 70% or more to full green, effecting an increase in contrast.)

-## Plantations

-If you include the `nsw/plantations` layer, a representation of pine forest plantations will be added to your map in darker green.
-The accuracy of this layer is not guaranteed however.

-## Reserves

-Include `nsw/reserves` in order to show boundaries of NSW state forests and NPWS parks and reserves.

-## Holdings

-The `nsw/holdings` layer overlays property boundaries and the names of landowners.
-This information may be useful to rogainers when planning a course.
-(No information is available for the ACT.)

-## Basic Topographic Layers

-The main `lpimap` topographic layers (or `landform`, `cadastre`, `hydrography`, `roads` and `buildings`), are well-styled and produce the best topographic maps.
-However the server is not yet out of beta and subject to change.
-If you do not achieve good results with the default server, you can chose alternate `basic` sources as follows:

-    include:
-    - nsw/basic-contours
-    - nsw/basic-cadastre
-    - nsw/basic-features

-The `basic` topographic layers do not contain as many features as the normal layers.
-Currently, they only contain: contours, sealed and unsealed roads, vehicular tracks, pathways, cadastral boundaries and watercourses.
-Labels are only present for contours and roads.
-Other informative layers (e.g. cliffs, swamp and inundation areas, water areas, feature labels etc) are missing.
-Nonetheless, the alternative topographic layers may produce a sufficient map for your needs.

-## Miscellaneous Layers

-A few other, miscellaneous layers are also available:

-* `nsw/gates-grids`: gates and cattle grids on roads and tracks
-* `nsw/runways`: runways and airstrips
-* `nsw/state-border`: NSW state border
-* `nsw/survey`: trig stations
-* `nsw/roadnames`: alternative labels for roads and tracks

-(These may be useful when `lpimap` is not available.)